 Warnings and Precautions

 Diarrhea, nausea, vomiting, and abdominal pain occur with Bosulif treatment.
-Monitor and manage patients using standards of care, including antidiarrheals, antiemetics, and/or fluid replacement.
+Monitor and manage patients using standards of care, including antidiarrheals, antiemetics, and fluid replacement.
 In the single-arm Phase 1/2 clinical trial, the median time to onset for diarrhea (all grades) was 2 days and the median duration per event was 1 day.
 Among the patients who experienced diarrhea, the median number of episodes of diarrhea per patient during treatment with Bosulif was 3 (range 1–221).
 To manage gastrointestinal toxicity, withhold, dose reduce, or discontinue Bosulif as necessary [see Dosage and Administration (2.3) and Adverse Reactions (6)].

 Thrombocytopenia, anemia and neutropenia occur with Bosulif treatment.
-Patients with CML who are receiving Bosulif should have a complete blood count performed weekly for the first month and then monthly thereafter, or as clinically indicated.
+Perform complete blood counts weekly for the first month of therapy and then monthly thereafter, or as clinically indicated.
 To manage myelosuppression, withhold, dose reduce, or discontinue Bosulif as necessary [see Dosage and Administration (2.4) and Adverse Reactions (6)].